mysrcs/hugooooo/content/blog/2020-11-15-Sourcehut-2-year-alpha.md

 to be completed before we can kick off the beta.
 We hit a lot of important development milestones this year, and we'll put the cherry on top in 2021.

-This month's public Mumble conference will take place tomorrow at 17:00 UTC, in the sourcehut room on voice.mnus.de, port 64738.
+This month's public Mumble conference will take place tomorrow (the 16th) at 17:00 UTC, in the sourcehut room on voice.mnus.de, port 64738.
 Please join us to celebrate our second year, and ask any questions or provide any feedback that you might have about sourcehut.

 Let's take a moment celebrate our accomplishments in 2020, and lay out our plans for 2021.